 The meal went off without a hitch, cementing my entry into adulthood.
 Despite my baking induced panic attack, my favorite dish was the one I was most nervous about - the pear and chocolate cake.
 The cake was perfectly moist with intoxicating flavors.
 The bittersweet chocolate was perfect pairing for the pears.
 And that browned butter is some good stuff!

-I was trying to think of a way to recreate in a healthy way when this baked oatmeal suddenly occurred to me.
+I was thinking of how delicious it was when I got the idea for this baked oatmeal.
 My banana and raspberry baked oatmeal was such a hit, and I thought the combination of flavors would work perfectly with oats.
 Yum, and I was right!

 Pear and Dark Chocolate Baked Oatmeal

 I adore the combination of hazelnuts with browned butter, since browning butter gives off a subtle hazelnut scent, but I only had a small amount left over, so I used a combination of them with almonds.
 Feel free to use one or the other, or even walnuts would be a good addition.
 The browned butter is optional, but not really once you've tasted it.
 For a vegan version, mix 1 tablespoon of chia seeds with the almond milk and let it sit 5-10 minutes before pouring over the oats.
 Instead of browned butter, melt a tablespoon of coconut oil over the top, which will give a nice, caramelized crust over the top.

 - 1/4 cup chopped hazelnuts, toasted

 - 1/3 cup chopped bittersweet or semi-sweet chocolate

 - 2 cups unsweetened almond, coconut milk, or organic 2%/whole milk